ra5h3lle/Internship/README.md

 The first document contains the dataset
-The second document contains the answers in a notebook format The third document contains the answwes in pdf format.
+The second document contains the answers in a notebook format The third document contains the answers in pdf format.

-The answers are split in part 1 and 2
+The answers are split into part 1 and 2
 For the first part, the question is
 Question 1: Given some sample data, write a program to answer the following: click here to access the required data set